-- A Commercial Learner's Permit holder is prohibited from operating a commercial vehicle which is transporting hazardous materials. - A Commercial Learner's Permit holder with a Passenger Endorsement must have taken and passed the Passenger Endorsement knowledge test, but are prohibited from operating a commercial motor vehicle carrying passengers, other than federal or state auditors and inspectors, test examiners, other trainees, and the CDL holder accompanying the Commercial Learner's Permit holder. - A Commercial Learner's Permit holder with a Tank Vehicle Endorsement must have taken and passed the Tank Vehicle Endorsement Knowledge Test, but may only operate an empty tank vehicle and is prohibited from operating any tank vehicle that previously contained hazardous materials that has not been purged of any residue. - All other federal endorsements are prohibited on a Commercial Learner's Permit. - Note: When applying for a Commercial Learner's Permit, you must bring your Birth Certificate with you, as this will provide the Department with proof of your age.
+- A Commercial Learner's Permit holder is prohibited from operating a commercial vehicle which is transporting hazardous materials. - A Commercial Learner's Permit holder with a Passenger Endorsement must have taken and passed the Passenger Endorsement knowledge test but are prohibited from operating a commercial motor vehicle carrying passengers, other than federal or state auditors and inspectors, test examiners, other trainees, and the CDL holder accompanying the Commercial Learner's Permit holder. - A Commercial Learner's Permit holder with a Tank Vehicle Endorsement must have taken and passed the Tank Vehicle Endorsement Knowledge Test but may only operate an empty tank vehicle and is prohibited from operating any tank vehicle that previously contained hazardous materials that has not been purged of any residue. - A Commercial Learner's Permit may have a School Bus endorsement, but cannot operate a passenger vehicle with passengers, except for a trainer who is properly licensed with endorsements, federal/state auditors and test examiners.
+All other federal endorsements are prohibited on a Commercial Learner's Permit.